Bottom bracket: Square taper

-Often referred to as 'cotterless', since this was the design that was introduced after cottered spindles, square taper was once the most popular (and only) style 'cotterless' crank.
+Previously referred to as 'cotterless', since this was the design that was introduced after cottered spindles, square taper was once the most popular (and only) style 'cotterless' crank.
 This interface consists of a spindle with square tapered ends that fit into square tapered holes in each crank.
 It is still manufactured in great numbers for bicycles and maintains popularity for such applications as bicycles.

 Not all square taper crank and bottom bracket combinations are compatible.
 Although nearly all spindles use a 2-degree taper, there are two competing standards, defined by the measurement across the flat at the end of the spindle.
 The JIS size is used by Shimano and most other Asian manufacturers.
-The ISO size is primarily used by Campagnolo and other European manufacturers, in addition to cranks that adhere to the NJS standards (Sugino 75).
+The ISO size is primarily used by Campagnolo and other European manufacturers, in addition to cranks that adhere to the Nihon Jitensha Shinkokai (NJS) keirin standards (Sugino 75).
 Some manufacturers make cranks and bottom brackets to both specifications.

 Some square tapered bottom bracket axles are threaded at the ends and use nuts.
 Other square tapered bottom brackets are hollow, allowing for crank bolts to thread into the ends.

 Titanium has been used in an effort to make bottom brackets lighter, but early attempts were not entirely successful.
 Several manufacturers have built bottom brackets with titanium spindles and alloy cups but their durability was lower than that of steel.
 Early Campagnolo Super Record titanium spindles (which were hollow) were replaced by a later version that used solid, nutted spindles for improved reliability.

 In recent years Shimano has migrated much of their product line away from square taper to a spline attachment called Octalink and to external bearing types.
 In late 2006, Campagnolo announced that it was abandoning the square taper interface for double chainsets in favor of an outboard bearing design called Ultra-Torque, which uses a splined interface between spindle halves.

 Splined

 Several different competing standards for splined interfaces exist.
-The tool for installing and removing these bottom brackets is often also a spline.
+The tool drive for installing and removing these bottom brackets is often also a spline, instead of drives for regular hand tools.

 Octalink

 The Octalink system uses a spindle with eight splines.
 The splines provide a contact area between crank and spindle for an interface.
-Octalink exists in the marketplace in two variants, Octalink v1, and Octalink v2.
-The difference between the two can be seen by the depth of mounting grooves on the bottom bracket spindle.
-V1 spline grooves are 5 mm long, while V2 grooves are 9mm long.
-Shimano 105, Ultegra 6500 and Dura Ace 7700 cranksets mate to version one bottom brackets, while later mountain bike designs use the deeper-grooved version two.
+Octalink exists in the marketplace in two variants Octalink v1 and Octalink v2, and the two are not compatible with each other.
+The difference between the two can be seen by the depth of mounting grooves on the bottom bracket spindle. v1 spline grooves are 5 mm long, while v2 grooves are 9 mm long.
+Shimano 105, Ultegra 6500 and Dura Ace 7700 cranksets mate to v1 spindles, while later mountain bike designs use the deeper-grooved v2.
 The system is proprietary and protected by Shimano patents and license fees.